sdispater/orator/docs/orm.rst

             model_class.add_global_scope(SoftDeletingScope())

-If an Eloquent model inherits from a mixin that has a method matching the ``boot_name_of_trait`` naming convention, that mixin method will be called when the Eloquent model is booted, giving you an opportunity to register a global scope, or do anything else you want.
+If an Orator model inherits from a mixin that has a method matching the ``boot_name_of_trait`` naming convention, that mixin method will be called when the Orator model is booted, giving you an opportunity to register a global scope, or do anything else you want.
 A scope must be an instance of the ``Scope`` class, which specifies two methods: ``apply`` and ``remove``.